What Is Term Life Insurance and Who Should Buy It?

 Decreasing Term Life Insurance

-The death benefit decreases over the term, making this a fit for those with diminishing financial obligations.
+The death benefit decreases over the life insurance policy's term, making it suitable for those with diminishing financial obligations.
 Homeowners often choose decreasing term life insurance to align coverage with a declining mortgage balance.

 Increasing Term Life Insurance

-This type offers a growing death benefit, making it ideal for young families or professionals expecting their financial responsibilities to increase with future expenses, such as educational costs for children.
+This type of term insurance coverage offers a growing death benefit, making it ideal for young families or professionals expecting their financial responsibilities to increase with future expenses, such as children's educational costs.

 Convertible Term Life Insurance